Instructions for Grades 9–12 Jazz Band Placement Auditions 2026-27

 -

-Bass - Play the Intro and the first 32 measures of “Rose” from Jazz Conception for Bass (by Jim Snidero).
+Bass - Play the Intro and the first 32 measures of “A Doll” from Jazz Conception for Bass (by Jim Snidero).
 Then, students should use the lead sheet chords above the etude and play a walking bassline that shows consistent time (quarter notes are fine) and knowledge of how to walk over chord changes.
 Performing this on upright bass is recommended, but electric bass works as well.

 Instructions for Improvisation